04 Oct Sitges at the heart of film

-Thousands of film lovers will descend on Sitges this week with the opening of the International Festival of Fantasy Film of Catalonia, now in its 48th year.
+Thousands of film lovers will descend on Sitges this week with the opening of the International Festival of Fantasy Film of Catalonia, now in its 48th year (in 2015).

 This Catalan seaside town is one of my favourite.
 Less chichi and more grounded than the Côte d’Azur; just 30 minutes down the coast from Barcelona, and easily reached by train, from the city and the airport.